dipanc1/bhaisomashahjiwebsite/README.md

 -> work in progress..
 -> original website is http://bhaisomashahjialwar.org/
 -> just trying to rebuild it
--> suggestions and edits are apappreciated.
+-> suggestions and edits are appreciated.